Vitamin C (Ascorbic Acid)

 - Esophageal cancer.
 Taking vitamin C along with beta-carotene plus vitamin E does not reduce the risk of developing esophageal cancer.
-However, higher vitamin C intake in the diet appears to be linked to a lower risk of esophageal cancer.
+But higher intake of vitamin C from food is linked with a lower risk of esophageal cancer.

 - HIV transmission.
 Taking vitamin C along with vitamin B and vitamin E during pregnancy and breast-feeding seems to reduce the risk of transmitting HIV to the infant.

 - High cholesterol.
-Taking vitamin C daily does not seem to lower cholesterol in people with normal cholesterol levels.
-However, research suggests that taking vitamin C reduces low-density lipoprotein (LDL or "bad") cholesterol in people with high cholesterol.
+Taking vitamin C does not seem to lower cholesterol in people with normal cholesterol levels.
+But taking vitamin C might reduce low-density lipoprotein (LDL or "bad") cholesterol in people with high cholesterol.

 - Infertility.
 There is early evidence that women with certain fertility problems might benefit from taking vitamin C daily.

 - Mental stress.
-Limited evidence suggests that vitamin C might reduce blood pressure and symptoms during times of mental distress.
+Early research suggests that vitamin C might reduce blood pressure and symptoms during times of mental stress.

 - Osteoporosis.
-Some evidence suggests that vitamin C might improve bone strength.
-However, higher vitamin C blood levels in postmenopausal women have been linked to lower bone mineral densities.
+Some research shows that vitamin C might improve bone strength.
+But higher vitamin C blood levels in postmenopausal women have been linked to lower bone mineral densities.
 More information is needed on the effects of vitamin C on bone mineral density.

 - Ovarian cancer.
-Consuming vitamin C in the diet does not seem to affect the risk of developing ovarian cancer.
+Higher intake of vitamin C from food is not linked with a lower risk of ovarian cancer.

 - Bed sores (pressure ulcers).
-Some evidence suggests that taking vitamin C does not improve wound healing in people with pressure ulcers.
-However, other research suggests that taking vitamin C reduces the size of pressure ulcers.
+Some research suggests that taking vitamin C does not improve wound healing in people with pressure ulcers.
+But other research shows that taking vitamin C reduces the size of pressure ulcers.

 - Sickle cell disease.
 Taking vitamin C with aged garlic extract and vitamin E might benefit people with sickle cell disease.

 - Bacterial infection in the nervous system (tetanus).
-Some evidence suggests that taking vitamin C daily along with conventional treatment reduces the risk of death in children with tetanus.
+Taking vitamin C along with conventional treatment appears to reduce the risk of death in children with tetanus.